 The tiny fruits pack a big punch when it comes to health and wellness.
 Especially when it comes to treating cold and flu symptoms.

-Purple berries are grown on shrubs and trees.
+Purple berries are grown on shrubs and trees after the elderflowers appear (here’s how to forage elderflowers and dry them).
 But they are definitely not something you want to eat raw or off of the plant!
 However, cooking and processing them makes them safe to eat, and provides immunity support.

 And you only want to use black elderberry.
 Not red elderberry or any other varieties.

 While many believe that elderberry syrup is just folk medicine, studies have shown that elderberries can reduce the severity and length of influenza-like symptoms (check out this study on PubMed).

 Why You Want to Make Your Own Elderberry Tonic

 Elderberry syrup is easy to find on store shelves or order online.
 In fact, I often order it online.

 So why would you want to make your own?